Canadian Olympic Medal Count

 Standing under six feet tall, Lisa Roman has always had to overcome the fact that she was relatively short to be a rower.
 But she hasn’t let that deter her from her Olympic dream that was sparked when she made the national U23 team and won gold with the eight at the 2011 U23 World Championships.

-Getting into the Sport: Started rowing at age 18 because she wanted to try something new… Outside Interests: Graduated from Washington State University with a Bachelor of Science in Psychology and a minor in human development and sports management… Enjoys spending time with her dog, hunting/shooting, biking… Odds and Ends: Favourite motto: Don’t count the days, make the days count… Had been a competitive figure skater for 14 years and a dancer for eight years…
+Getting into the Sport: Started rowing in 2008 because she wanted to try something new in her first year of university… It seemed simpler than figure skating (which she had done before) because the harder she worked the faster she got… Outside Interests: Graduated from Washington State University with a Bachelor of Science in Psychology and a minor in human development and sports management… Enjoys spending time with her dog, hunting/shooting, biking… Odds and Ends: Favourite motto: “Don’t count the days, make the days count”… Had been a competitive figure skater for 14 years and a dancer for eight years…

-|2016 Rio||Rowing||Coxed Eight - Women||5|
+|Rio 2016||Rowing||Coxed Eight - Women||5|

 Notable International Results

-Olympic Games: 2016 – 5th (W8+)
+Olympic Games: 2020 - GOLD (W8+); 2016 – 5th (W8+)

-FISA World Championships: 2015 – BRONZE (W8+); 2014 – SILVER (W8+); 2013 – BRONZE (W8+)
+World Rowing Championships: 2019 – 4th (W8+); 2018 – SILVER (W8+); 2017 – SILVER (W8+), 9th (W4-); 2015 – BRONZE (W8+); 2014 – SILVER (W8+); 2013 – BRONZE (W8+)

-FISA u23 World Championships: 2011 – GOLD (W8+)
+World Rowing U23 Championships: 2011 – GOLD (W8+)